minki-j/ai-mock-coding-interview-agent/README.md

 After the services are running, you can access the app at `http://localhost:3001`.
 Since the local files are mounted into the container, any changes you make to the files will be reflected in the app.

+## Contributing

+If you want to add more questions, you can do so by adding the question to the `leetcode.json` file.
+Make sure to add the question to the correct category.